Heading 1

 Research Center, Department of Psychology, Stanford University

-Research Scientist 2016-present
+Research Scientist 2016 - 2025

 SPARQ (Social Psychological Answers to Real-world Questions)